 When Do These Comics Come Out?

-Based on the teasers, all of these new comics will be released in Spring (northern hemisphere) of 2017.
-Marvel will probably be staggered through March up until May.
+Based on the teasers, all of these new comics will be released from late March 2017 onwards and staggered over a few months.

 When release dates for each title are officially announced I’ll include them in the guide.

 Will I Need To Read Anything Beforehand?

 The X-Men has a reputation to being one of the hard comics to get into for new readers, but based on the track record of Marvel’s recent launches of their other comics they’ll try and make it as new reader friendly as possible.

 The one comic you might want to read beforehand is Inhumans Vs X-Men (starting in December 2016) as these books will spin out of the outcome of that story.